mf-luder/flactrack/README.md

 In order for the script to find it, the cover image must be called "cover.*", "folder.*", "front.*", or the hidden equivalent (prepended with a dot).
 The file extension must be jpg or png.
 If there are multiple matches, jpg is preferred over png.
 Within each format, the most explicit name ("cover")  is the most preferred and the least explicit ("front") is the least preferred.
 Alternatively, you can specify an image to use on the command line with "--picture=file.jpg".
 If the specified file does not exist the option will be ignored and the script will look for a suitable image in the usual manner.
 Image tagging can be disabled by selecting an empty string (--picture="").

-NOTE: Currently, the --picture option does not understand the short path for home (~/).
-Hopefully this will be fix ed in the future.

 INSTALLATION: chmod +x flactrack && sudo mv flactrack /usr/local/bin/

 UNINSTALLATION: sudo rm /usr/local/bin/flactrack